 The process of creating products can be quite the maze.
-If you make the right decisions, operations can go smoothly, but if you take the wrong turns, you could be facing a no-win situation.
-The use of IT can help navigate the modern manufacturer to a successful end more than it will lead them nowhere, but they need to know where to start.
+If you make the right decisions, operations can go smoothly, but if you take the wrong turns, even one, you could be facing a no-win situation.
+The use of IT can help navigate the modern manufacturer to a successful end more than it will lead them nowhere, but they need to know where to start with technology.

-The most cost intensive part of running any manufacturer is the actual production end… largely because of the capital costs of purchasing the machinery needed to manufacture goods coupled with the operational costs (payroll and downtime caused by machinery malfunction and the subsequent maintenance required) add up.
+The most cost intensive part of running any manufacturer is the actual production end, largely because of the capital costs of purchasing the machinery needed to manufacture goods coupled with the operational costs (payroll and downtime caused by machinery malfunction and the subsequent maintenance required) add up.
 As a result, most manufacturers are looking to mitigate wasting capital by instituting some type of IT.
 With IT comes automation.
 Enhancements in automation make it possible for businesses to cut their production costs, making them more predictable, and creating a state of efficiency.
+Downtime should be avoided at all costs, if your manufacturing facility does not have a managed service provider monitoring your systems remotely, it should be considered.

 Distribution of the finished product is the final step for a manufacturer.
 If costs in this part of the business get too high, it can put a definite squeeze on the potential of the business and create major problems in its ability to offer products at a low-enough price point where retail businesses and other customers will continue to purchase their products.